 Enabling Local Browser Storage

-Save Progress has the capability of storing form progress locally in the form of a cookie in the user’s browser.
+Save Progress has the capability of storing form progress locally in the local browser storage for the browser’s session without the user needing to be logged in.
 This setting can be enabled by navigating to the Advanced tab of the form builder, selecting Save Progress, and toggling on the option Enable Local Browser Storage.

 - If a user is not logged into the site, the Save Progress Button will not show on the form.